The Goat (1921 film): Background

-St. Clair, who directed films for the Mack Sennett studios between 1919 and 1921, was alternately fired and rehired by Sennett.
-As such, St.Clair directed films for other studios during this period, among these Rainbow studio’s He Loved Like He Lied (1920), Reelcraft’s Welcome Home (1920) and Buster Keaton Production’s The Goat.
+St. Clair, who directed films for the Mack Sennett studios between 1919 and 1921, was fired and later rehired by Sennett.
+As such, St. Clair directed films for other studios during this period, among these Rainbow studio’s He Loved Like He Lied (1920), Reelcraft’s Welcome Home (1920) and Buster Keaton Productions' The Goat.

 Keaton’s influence on St. Clair was transformative in terms of narrative style, control over gag configuration, rhythm and pacing, and an effective approach to coaching actors.

 Ruth Anne Dwyer argues that "so profound an effect had Buster Keaton" on St. Clair that the latter’s films can be appraised as either "pre"- or "post"-Keaton.

 St. Clair adapted Keaton’s development of "integrated comic structures" which served to cohere the gag elements and make them comprehensible in terms of a social conflict and its resolution.

-St. Clair’s early two-reelers for Mack Sennett studios, were an amalgam of largely unrelated gags and "flimsy plots".
+St. Clair’s early two-reelers for Mack Sennett studios were amalgamations of largely unrelated gags and "flimsy plots".

 After his collaboration with Keaton on The Goat and The Blacksmith (1921), St. Clair crafted his films "as fully integrated structures.
 The hero confronts a social problem in each episode, around which all the action occurs..."

 Elements of these "Keatonesque" qualities would appear in St. Clair’s work for the remainder of his career.